factorhouse/flex/README.md

 The free version of Flex can be found here:

 ```
-docker pull factorhouse/flex-ce:93.4
+docker pull factorhouse/flex-ce:94.1
 ```

-## Standard and Enterprise Edition
+## Enterprise Edition

-Paying customers using the Standard or Enterprise Edition can use the following Docker image:
+Paying customers using the Enterprise Edition can use the following Docker image:

 ```
-docker pull factorhouse/flex-ee:93.4
+docker pull factorhouse/flex:94.1
 ```

 # Documentation